 \section{Conclusion}

-Two of the main goals of ecology are i) to explain how emerged the size, composition and structure of communities, for example plant-pollinator communities, and ii) predict the dynamics and stability of a given community.
+Two of the main goals of Ecology are i) to explain how emerged the size, composition and structure of communities, for example plant-pollinator communities, and ii) predict the dynamics and stability of a given community.
 Such questions involve different hierarchical scales, from the individuals which effectively interact (the microscopic scale), to the species and the whole community (the macroscopic scale).

-Theoretical ecology mostly address these questions by studying a system of ODEs where one equation refers to a given species.
+Theoretical Ecology mostly addresses these questions by studying systems of ODEs where each equation refers to a given species.
 This approach has several methodological and conceptual drawbacks.
 First, the system is discretized and structured by species, which precludes the possibility of within-species variability regarding the rate and intensity of interactions, in particular between-species overlaps.
 Second, the interaction graphs underlying the system of ODEs are most often arbitrarily given without specified mechanisms.
 Finally, due to the high-dimensionality of the ODEs system, it is difficult to obtain general properties of communities.

 Here, we modelled an individual-based plant-pollinator network, where interactions are structured by an individual trait.
 We found continuous limits of the microscopic system and finally showed that it could be approximated by PDEs.
-We finally studied the dynamics, stationary state and stability of this continuous limits.
-Our approach allows to address several limits exposed before: the relationships between the individuals, species and community scales are explicit; interactions variability within and between-species is taken into account; the interaction graph is based on individuals' traits; PDEs approximations allows an explicit and analytical study of the property of a community.
+We finally studied the dynamics, stationary state and stability of these continuous limits.
+Our approach allows to address several limits exposed before: the relationships between the individuals, species and community scales are explicit; interactions variability within and between-species is taken into account; the interaction graph is based on individuals' traits; PDEs approximations allow an explicit and analytical study of the property of a community.
 We showed in particular that a nested plant-pollinator network is expected to collapse, a phenomenon already observed by previous works, but to our knowledge for the first time formally demonstrated under general conditions.
 Our approach can thus provide a new and original theoretical framework for ecologists to address long-standing questions.

 One of the actual limit of our model is that interactions take place through a ``mass-action model", in particular with the use of the resources \eqref{Rij:model2}-\eqref{Rij:model3} which are already at a macroscopic scale.
 Returning to an event-based modelling for establishing these functional responses (e.g. \cite{bansayebilliardchazottes}) and showing how interactions at the individual level would translate into an interaction graph and into the dynamics of the whole community is an open question.